openframeworks/ofBook/09_game_design/book_chapter.md

     void update(); //for updating

     ofxOscSender sender;
     //you can set up a sender!
-We are going to use this network connection to give us some visual feedback of our current game values.
+    //We are going to use this network connection to give us
+    //some visual feedback of our current game values.

     ofxOscReceiver receiver;
     //this is the magic!
 This is the port on which your game gets incoming data.